 The first trend is the one we just mentioned:

 As occupancy rates fell toward, and ultimately hit, zero in 2020, many vacation-home owners put their homes up for sale.

 Moreover, and perhaps more apposite to your needs, as of January, 2021, many are still selling.

 And, most importantly, this abundance of supply has driven down prices.

 Making it possible to find great deals now, and wait for occupancy rates to rebound later.

-In the meantime, Orlando Homes For Sale can help you convert your vacation home to a long-term rental.
+In the meantime, Authentic Real Estate Team can help you convert your vacation home to a long-term rental.

 A secure source of income for a whole contractual year!

 Then, depending on how things look after a year, we can help you either go back to renting short-term, or renew your long-term contract.